Games & Quizzes

 relating to the granting of official licence.
 To give official permission to do something.

 likely or prone to be affected by. conditionally upon.
-Citizen of an area or country. cause or force person or thing to undergo.
+People who take part in experiments or tests. cause or force person or thing to undergo.

 /vikˈtôrēə/